Lace up those dusty cowboy boots and slide on a swanky Bolo tie because the rootin’-tootin’ city of Dallas awaits!

 Best of all, the park is open year-round, so you’ll never miss out on the slides and wave pools.

-From livestock shows to BBQs the size of your head and classic Midway games, the rootin’-tootin’ State Fair of Texas is a wild celebration of all things Texas, taking place over the course of 24 days in September and October.
+From livestock shows to BBQs the size of your head and classic Midway games, the rootin’-tootin’ State Fair of Texas on the Cotton Bowl Stadium is a wild celebration of all things Texas, taking place over the course of 24 days in September and October.

 During the festivities, locals celebrate their culture with live entertainment, food trucks, and thrill rides — all in the name of promoting Texan agriculture, education, and community involvement.